To the Members(s)

 INTERNAL FINANCIAL CONTROL (IFC) SYSTEMS AND THEIR ADEQUACY

-There are no material changes and commitments affecting the financial position of theCompany have occurred between the end of financial year of the Company i.e. March 312020 to the date of this Report.
+There are no material changes and commitments affecting the financial position of theCompany have occurred between the ends of financial year of the Company i.e. March 312020 to the date of this Report.

 A well-defined risk management mechanism covering the risk mapping and trend analysisrisk exposure potential impact and risk mitigation process is in place.
 The objective ofthe mechanism is to minimize the impact of risks identified and taking advance actions tomitigate it.
 The mechanism works on the principles of probability of occurrence andimpact if triggered.
 A detailed exercise is being carried out to identify evaluatemonitor and manage both business and non-business risks.